kanjieater/SubPlz/readme.md

 !for f in "/content/drive/MyDrive/name/成瀬は天下を取りに行く/"*.mp3; do echo "file '$f'" >> mylist.txt; done !ffmpeg -f concat -safe 0 -i mylist.txt -c copy output.mp3
 ```
-But it _can_ work in very specific circumstances.
-The exception to the Sort Order rule, is if we find one transcript and multiple audio files.
-We'll assume that's something like a bunch of `mp3`s or other audio files that you want to sync to a single transcript like an `epub`.
-This only works if the `epub` chapters and the `mp3` match. `Txt ` files don't work very well for this case currently.

 # Thanks